tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/Payments-SDK-Colombia.md

 {{< /tab >}}
 {{< /tabs >}}

-## Submit transaction with cash or Bank reference
+## Submit transaction with cash ou Bank reference
-This method lets you process the payments of your customers in cash or using a Bank reference.
+This method lets you process the payments of your customers in cash ou using a Bank reference.
 To integrate with cash transactions, you must redirect the customer to the URL found in the response of the method; your customer sees a payment receipt like the followings.

 #### Payments in cash
 <img src="/assets/Payments/CashReceiptCO.png" alt="PrintScreen" width="75%">